B7rian/ripsum/README.md

 # Build

-Ripsum can be built on Linux with a simple `make` and tested with `make check`.
+Ripsum can be built on Linux with basic cmake commands.

 You may need to install the libssl development package for your Linux distro.
 On void, Ubuntu, and Ubuntu derivitives like Zorin it's called libssl-dev.